mr-u238/recruiting-hw/README.md

 # Recuiting for E-Agle TRT (HW)

-Welcome to the recruitment _test_ for the electronics team at E-Agle TRT.
+11Welcome to the recruitment _test_ for the electronics team at E-Agle TRT.

 This _test_ is meant to give us the possibility to have a first understanding of the capabilities of our applicants without the them having the pressure of seeing it as an exam.